London, The Big Smoke, April 2025

 And the trip to London is one we have particularly looked forward to.
 I have lived in London most of my adult life and Poul, by virtue of his professions has done countless interviews in the city.
 I asked him if he could make a list of his “victims”.
 I really had to cut deep to settle for the list below:

-Inspector Morse, (John Thaw), Vivienne Westwood, (designer) Samantha Bond (Aunt in ‘Downton Abbey’), David Suchet (Hercule Poirot), John Galliano (Designer), Michael Palin in his home, Bianca Jagger, who was at the launch of Søren’s book, 100 Places to Remember Before They Disappear, at Harvey Nichols.
+Inspector Morse, (John Thaw), Vivienne Westwood, (designer) Samantha Bond (Aunt in ‘Downton Abbey’), David Suchet (Hercule Poirot), John Galliano (Designer), Michael Palin in his home and Bianca Jagger.

 Gordon Kaye, starring in ‘Allo ‘Allo! and a long interview with author Fay Weldon.
 Plus backstage conversations with Naomi Campbell and Linda Evangelista during London Fashion Week.

-Just before the publication of this article, Poul wrote, and then I remember that I completely solo (Søren was not with me that day) did an interview with Helen Mirren in a café on King’s Road.
+Just before the publication of this article, Poul wrote, and then I remember that I did an interview with Helen Mirren in a café on King’s Road.

 The above is jealousy-inducing.
 In addition to the interview itself, there is always small talk – Inspector Morse in particular was in no hurry – and this way you get a rare good understanding of the city’s soul.